rhmaxdotorg/pulsechain-validator/README.md

 After you download the code, you may need to `chmod +x *.sh` to make all the scripts executable and able to run on the system.

-**Once you’re finished running the setup script, go to [After running the script](#after-running-the-script) section to complete the process and get your validator on the network.**
+**Once you’re finished running the setup script, go to [AFTER RUNNING THE SCRIPT](#after-running-the-script) section to complete the process and get your validator on the network.**

 # Description